-Since Bosnia and Herzegovina’s (BiH) emergence as a state in 1992, the Government of Canada, has played a significant role in its development in terms of peace keeping, security, reconstruction, institutional reform, the promotion of good governance and the rule of law as well as the strengthening of state-level institutions.
-Canada’s approach in the Balkans is now in transition as its role as reconstruction partner has been phased out.
-The Canadian Embassy in Sarajevo closed in July 2009, now Canada is represented in BiH by the Canadian Embassy in Budapest.
+Since Bosnia and Herzegovina’s (BiH) emergence as a state in 1992, the Government of Canada, has played a significant role in its development in terms of peacekeeping, security, reconstruction, institutional reform, the promotion of good governance and the rule of law as well as the strengthening of state-level institutions.

 As a member of the Steering Board of the Peace Implementation Council (PIC) created by the Dayton Accord, Canada supports the work of the High Representative Valentin Inzko, who supervises the implementation of civilian aspects of the Dayton Accord, on political, economic, and security matters.

-Canada-BiH trade is modest.
-Canadian merchandise exports to BiH in 2011 were $4.4 million consisting mainly of hides and skins, vegetables and railway equipment.
-Canadian merchandise imports from BiH in 2011 were $11.5 million composed primarily of footwear, woven apparel, furniture and bedding and electrical machinery.
-Statistics Canada does not list any Canadian based Foreign Direct Investment in BiH although several Canadian companies are active in the market in the Agrifood, Construction and Engineering, Defence, Energy and ICT sectors.
+Canada-Bosnia and Herzegovina’s commercial relationship is modest.
+Canadian merchandise exports to BiH in 2013 were $1.8 million, consisting mainly textiles, vegetables and railway equipment.
+Canadian merchandise imports from BiH in 2013 were $15.5 million composed primarily of footwear, woven apparel, furniture and bedding and electrical machinery.
+Statistics Canada does not list any Canadian Direct Investment in BiH although several Canadian companies are active in the market in the Agrifood, Construction and Engineering, Defence, Energy and ICT sectors.